 Feedback sits at the top of Professor John Hattie’s table of effect sizes on education performance.
-Written feedback is an important part of the overall feedback machine.
+Written feedback is an important part of the overall feedback machine and gives teachers a unique opportunity for a 1-1 with students, allowing feedback to take place in both directions.
 So, what does effective written feedback look like in science education?
 Below are some of the dos and don’ts of written feedback.
-Ideas are taken from Black and Wiliam (1998).
+Some ideas have been taken and adapted from Black and Wiliam (1998).

 Please download the blank quadrants to use in your own training sessions on written feedback.